-Our process for creating the perfect piece of stationery is much the same as creating a brand identity.
+Our process for creating bespoke, personal stationery is much the same as creating a brand identity.

-Once commissioned, the client is brought through a series of interviews and questions similar to what is used in branding research.
+Once commissioned, our clients are brought through a series of interviews and questions similar to what is used in branding research.
 This investigation discovers the core visual representation of who you are and how you wish to be perceived.
 Remember, when someone receives a note, calling card, or letter from you, you have one shot to make that perfect impression.
 We look at a lot of reference material, historic and contemporary.
-We talk a whole lot, and/or we exchange emails sharing photos and images from the environment, museums, magazines, blogs…etc. We look at colors for ink and papers.
-All ink but black is mixed by hand and to eye, matching as closely as possible a target color.
-We stock only a few select papers.
-All other papers we strive to find to match the client’s taste.
-While it is impossible to source and import every paper—with some exceptions—if a given paper is commercially distributed in the United States, we can usually provide it.
+We talk a whole lot, and/or we exchange emails sharing photos and images from the environment, museums, magazines, blogs, etc.

 We look at loads and loads of colors for the ink engraved onto a client’s stationery.
 All ink but black is mixed by hand and to eye, matching as closely as possible a target color.
 Target colors are usually paint chips, clippings from bits and pieces found in the environment, and some commercial color matching systems.

 In terms of papers, while we keep in stock only one—#9 Onion Skin, photograph at right—we also work with super-thick, 100% Cotton Museum Board.
 Of course, for everyday correspondence, we recommend the gorgeous, Alpha Cellulose, smooth writing papers that Mrs. Collins uses herself.